rdlauer/articles/nativescript/securing-app/whitepaper.md

 	}
 	exports.onNavigatingTo = onNavigatingTo, exports.onDrawerButtonTap = onDrawerButtonTap;

-Ok, well, it's a start.
-But I think we can do better.
+It's a start, but there are opportunities to do far more with securing code on the device.

-> Many people mention [ProGuard](https://stuff.mit.edu/afs/sipb/project/android/sdk/android-sdk-linux/tools/proguard/docs/index.html#manual/introduction.html) as an option as well.
-ProGuard can obfuscate *Java* code, but does nothing for *JavaScript*.
+> [ProGuard](https://stuff.mit.edu/afs/sipb/project/android/sdk/android-sdk-linux/tools/proguard/docs/index.html#manual/introduction.html) is an option for Android apps.
+However, ProGuard can only obfuscate *Java* code, but does nothing for *JavaScript*.

-### Jscrambler (Obfuscation+++)
+### Enterprise-Grade Obfuscation and Code Protection

+What if you could combine the ease of command-line convenience (like you get with Webpack and Uglify) with proven source code obfuscation, that provides legitimate security?

-Here on the NativeScript team, we've been in touch with the folks at [Jscrambler](https://jscrambler.com/) for many years now, dating back to our days of hybrid app development.
-Jscrambler is a service that provides advanced obfuscation to the point of the code being illegible, even after beautification.
+[Jscrambler](https://jscrambler.com/) is a service that provides advanced obfuscation to the point of the code being illegible, *even after beautification*.

 ![jscrambler obfuscation](1-jscrambler.png)

 Jscrambler prevents your code from being tampered with, by transforming your JavaScript into a form that is protected against reverse-engineering using automated static analysis attacks.
 Jscrambler can also add "code traps" that restrict when, where, and by whom the JavaScript can be executed.

-For example, we can take some JavaScript in a NativeScript app, run it through Jscrambler, and get the following:
+For example, we can take some JavaScript from an existing mobile app, run it through the Jscrambler service, and get the following completely obfuscated code:

 ![jscrambler output](1-jscrambler-output.png)

-👍👍

-With verified NativeScript compatibility, it's well-worth giving Jscrambler a try.
-Start your free trial at [jscrambler.com](https://jscrambler.com/).

-> [Check out this in-depth tutorial](https://www.nativescript.org/blog/protecting-your-source-code-with-jscrambler) on using Jscrambler with NativeScript.

-At this point we've taken some pretty solid steps to secure and protect the code we are delivering to our end users.
-How about taking an *additional step* to reduce the potential footprint of *who* can even install our app?

-### Limit Access via Private App Stores

-The public app stores provide virtually no restrictions on who can download your app.
-It doesn't matter the purpose or audience, a 14 year old in Australia generally has the same access as an 80 year old in Arizona.

-> Granted, you can restrict by age and geo-restrict your apps to make them available in certain countries, but that has little to do with app security.

-If you are developing an app that only needs to be delivered to a single entity (i.e. a set of users or a single company/organization) **a better option may be a private app store**.

-#### Enterprise MAM/MDM Options

-If you are part of a large enough organization, there is a good chance that your company relies on Mobile App Management (MAM) or Mobile Device Management (MDM) software to help secure your internal apps and/or devices.
-With a MAM provider, like [MobileIron](https://www.mobileiron.com/en/modern-security-modern-work) or [AirWatch](https://www.air-watch.com/), you are provided with an internal "enterprise" app store, so you don't have to worry that an unauthorized third party has the ability to download your apps.

-There are other, less expensive and less intrusive options though:

-#### Apple Developer Enterprise Program

-The [Apple Enterprise Developer Program](https://developer.apple.com/programs/enterprise/) allows you to circumvent the public iOS App Store and deliver your apps directly to your organization's users.
-While the cost is higher than the traditional developer agreement ($299/year vs $99/year), the flexibility in distribution is priceless.

-The process for code signing and provisioning profile generation is exactly the same as with the standard method.
-You simply are provided with an additional, separate provisioning option for in-house/ad hoc app deployment.

-Easy!
-But in some ways Android makes it even easier:

-#### Android Private Distribution

-Google is far less restrictive when it comes to deploying apps outside of Google Play.
-You can set up your own private app marketplace (or even create your own *app* that acts as an app store) without ruffling feathers like you would at Apple.
-Google even allows you to distribute apps via email, your own website, or even a [managed Google Play store](https://developer.android.com/distribute/google-play/work).

-> **NOTE:** If you don't use Google Play, you can't use the in-app billing and licensing services.

-The only trick is that your end users have to [opt-in to install unknown apps](https://developer.android.com/distribute/marketing-tools/alternative-distribution#unknown-sources).

-There are also numerous services that provide similar functionality, in case you don't want to roll your own.
-[Applivery](https://www.applivery.com/) is an example of such a service.
+The beauty of Jscrambler is that this obfuscated code cannot be beautified for later reading by human eyes.
+With the aforementioned "code traps", Jscrambler can inject JavaScript to make tampering with your source actually break app functionality.

+Securing the code stored in the app on the device is an excellent first step.
+However, how about moving your code to the cloud?

-### Keep Business Logic in the Cloud
+### Store Business Logic in a Secure Cloud

-Instead of trying to secure private business logic on the device, why not offload it to a backend system?
+Instead of trying to secure private business logic *on the device*, why not offload it to a backend system?
 Similar to the way web apps tend to keep complex business logic on the backend, you can do the same for your mobile app.

 For many scenarios you may be far better off transferring sensitive business logic from your app to the cloud, whether it's for security or performance.